DOE FUNDING INITIATIVE

 The DOE funding is limited to front-end engineering costs.
 As these and other carbon capture projects move forward to implementation, investors have the opportunity to recoup additional costs through a performance-based federal tax credit program.

-Section 45Q of the U.S. tax code was originally enacted by Congress a decade ago to incentivize the construction and deployment of carbon capture and sequestration projects.
-Targeted primarily to coal-fired and combined-cycle gas turbine power plants, the Section 45Q tax credit program originally imposed a cap of 75 million metric tons on the amount of CO₂ that would qualify for the credits, which were valued at $10 per metric ton of CO₂ used for EOR and $20 per metric ton for CO₂ sequestered in geologic storage.
+Section 45Q of the U.S. tax code was originally enacted a decade ago to incentivize the construction and deployment of carbon capture and sequestration projects.
+Primarily targeting coal-fired and combined-cycle gas turbine power plants, the Section 45Q tax credit program originally imposed a cap of 75 million metric tons on the amount of CO₂ that would qualify for the credits, which were valued at $10 per metric ton of CO₂ used for EOR and $20 per metric ton for CO₂ sequestered in geologic storage.

-To help bridge the cost gaps on early projects and attract additional investment, Congress lowered the threshold for 45Q eligibility in 2018, while also increasing the value of the credits awarded.
-Today, utilities and their investors are eligible for a tax credits of up to $35 per metric ton for EOR and $50 per metric ton for geologic storage (sequestration).
+To help bridge the cost gaps on early projects and attract additional investment, Congress lowered the threshold for 45Q eligibility in 2018 while also increasing the value of the credits awarded.
+Today, utilities and their investors are eligible for escalating tax credits that will be capped in 2026 at $35 per metric ton for EOR and $50 per metric ton for geologic storage (sequestration).
 The cap of 75 million metric tons on tax credits has also been lifted.
 Changes to Section 45Q also expand eligibility to a broader array of industrial applications that emit CO₂ into the atmosphere.
 The credits are currently available on CO₂ captured and stored for 12 years after the project is placed in service.

-Those seeking credits for enhanced oil recovery (EOR) have the choice of satisfying either EPA regulations governing geological CO2 sequestration or the CO2 storage guidelines developed by the International Organization for Standardization (ISO) and the American National Standards Institute (ANSI) (CSA/ANSI ISO 27916:19).
+Those seeking credits for EOR have the choice of satisfying either EPA regulations governing geological CO2 sequestration or the CO2 storage guidelines developed by the International Organization for Standardization (ISO) and the American National Standards Institute (ANSI) (CSA/ANSI ISO 27916:19).

 CARBON CAPTURE AND STORAGE TECHNOLOGIES